 A great L&D strategy may start by brushing up on the basics.
 A little communication or diversity training never goes amiss.
 Showing your team how to develop better and more efficient communication skills can benefit everyone.

 Great L&D strategies are created by those who do their homework.
 You need to look at your team closely.
 Look at their strengths and weaknesses and dynamics.
 Why pour resources into training in areas in which your team already excels?
-For example, your team might be fantastic at programming.
-Invest your L&D resources elsewhere, particularly at this time where online learning has become front and center.
+For example, your team might be fantastic at programming but not so much in finances, so involving in online financial literacy programs is always a good idea, not only for the business owners but for their employees too.
+Invest your L&D resources in other courses too, particularly at this time where online learning has become front and center.